 Brazil’s National Cachaça Day is here.
-Perfect timing, because with temperatures starting to dip towards autumn, there’s nothing quite like a sweet cocktail from the land of Samba and Sun to beat the late-summer heat.
+But go ahead and take the weekend, because with temperatures starting to dip towards autumn, there’s nothing quite like a sweet cocktail from the land of Samba and Sun to beat the late-summer heat.

 by Sean Chaffin

 The annual day is set for September 13th and is perfect way to ‘infuse’ yourself with a taste of Brazilian culture.
 Need a pronouncer for Cachaça?
 Just say ‘ka-SHA-sah’.

 According to the celebration’s official site: “Cachaça is considered the first distilled cane spirit in the Americas, pre-dating rum by nearly a hundred years.
 The earliest recorded distillation of fresh sugarcane juice into spirit was in 1529 on a sugar plantation on the Brazilian coast.”
 Who knew?

 With almost 500 years of sipping the spirit, it must be pretty darn tasty too.
 So, Connectbrazil has come up with five great ways to celebrate National Cachaça Day.
 Go ahead, take the weekend.